spamalot/quichem/SYNTAX.rst

 ===========  ======
 ``cmgali``   CmGaLi
 ``c.mgali``  CMgAlI
+``cmg.ali``  CMgAlI
 ===========  ======

 .. _parenthesis:

-Sometimes, elements require parentheses.
+Sometimes elements require parentheses.
 Parentheses are inserted into compounds by surrounding a segment of a compound with single-quotes (``'``).
 Parentheses can be nested if necessary.

+``quichem`` relies on close parentheses ending with a number.
+If a close parenthesis without a subscript is needed, use 1 as the subscript and it will be ignored

 ==================  =======================================================
 Examples